decentraland/mini-rpc/README.md

   [Method.DELETE]: void
 }

-// optionally you can have events emited by the server or client
+// optionally you can have events emitted by the server or client

 enum EventType {
   READY = 'ready'